ersheff/node-workshop/index.md

 *Do we want to put examples here?*

 ## Introduction to Node for Max

+Cycling '74 has some very useful [GitHub repositories](https://github.com/Cycling74) with many examples on how to use Node for Max.
+The [core examples](https://github.com/Cycling74/n4m-core-examples) repo in particular is a great way to get started.

+For the purposes of this workshop, we've condensed a handful of examples useful for basic communication and message handling into a single Max patch and a pair of Node scripts.
+Navigate to the "node4max-intro" folder in the workshop repo and open the "node4max-intro" patch.

 ## Setting up a local Node for Max client-server

 ## Creating a remote server on Heroku for your Node for Max client
 ## Using a web page interface